fabiospampinato/noren/readme.md

 res.json ( value ); // Set a JSON value as the response body, with proper MIME type res.text ( value ); // Set a plain string as the response body, with proper MIME type res.send ( value ); // Set a string or Uint8Array as the response body, with no automatic MIME type

-// Other methods

-res.end (); // Signal that the request has been handled, skipping execution of any eventual other middlewares
 ```

 ## Middleware